Investing across Canada to build safe and strong communities

 News provided byDepartment of Housing, Infrastructure and Communities

-AIR RONGE, SK, Oct.
-16, 2025 /CNW/ - The Government of Canada is delivering over $69.5 million to Saskatchewan this year to create communities that are stronger and more connected.
+WINNIPEG, MB, Oct.
+17, 2025 /CNW/ - The Government of Canada is delivering over $82.3 million to Manitoba this year to create communities that are stronger and more connected.

 Our communities can only grow to support more housing when there are investments in foundational infrastructure projects – like public transit, water systems, and local roads and bridges.
 With today's announcement, that is exactly what the Government of Canada is delivering on.